fatimairfanahmed/MachineBiasAnalysis/README.md

 ###Part 3.2
 1. None of our validation methods indicated that our precondition assumptions weren't met.

-2. A person that would not pass the preconditions would be someone who has "White" in the Race column.
+2. A person that would not pass the preconditions would be someone who is defined as "White" in the Race column.
 Another example is someone whose decile score is not an integer, like 3.3.

 ###Analysis- part 5